-As a freelance coach and actor trainer, I specialise in audition technique, scene study, and show creation.
+As a freelance coach and actor trainer, I specialise in devising and composition, scene study, audition technique, and show creation.
 I focus on the actor’s process by supporting them in finding ownership of the work.
 My knowledge of various practices and approaches provide me the tools necessary to communicate with theatre makers across a wide range of techniques no matter their working methodology.
 For this reason, I offer bespoke coaching tailored to your needs!

 Coaching should be fun, challenging, destabilising, and bring something new to your performance, so get ready to be provoked into playing!